scyto/hdsentinel/README.md

 For command line folks you will need to run with the following command:

           docker run -name=<yourname> --privileged -v <yoursharedvolume>:/etc/hdsentinel scyto/hdsentinel

+Make sure the <yyoursharedvolume> is accesible to the windows machine / user you are running the hdsentinel app on.

 ToDo
 1. allow passing of variables to the crond logging level
 2. allow passing of variables to the hdsentinel command line